Art in a Digital Age

 - Digital archives / Silk Road – community and/or piracy

-We will be visiting on and offline venues and platforms, artists websites/online works, as well as artist studios, that explore working in these ways.
+You will visit on and offline venues and platforms, artists websites/online works, as well as artist studios, that explore working in these ways.
 We will be looking at art works that have tended to push the limits of new technologies, and through their production make visible the changing conditions in our co-evolution with technology.

 Throughout the course there will be development of the ideas presented through critical analysis and group discussion, and conversation with contemporary artists engaged in such practices, with two invited speakers.